 Coconut water is a safe, healthy beverage for most people.
 Those with kidney disease should limit consumption foods that are too high in potassium, including coconut water.
 Now let’s explore the research and science-backed benefits of coconut water.

 Is Coconut Water Good for You?
-5 Health Benefits of Coconut Water
+5 Health Benefits

 1. Electrolyte Replacement: Coconut Water vs. Sports Drink